 - silk pillowcase

-Follow thesefor the best wash day…
+Follow these curly girl method steps for the best wash day…

 1. final wash with clarifying shampoo

-To start your CGM journey, you’ll need to clean your hair with a clarifying shampoo to rid of product buildup, silicones, dirt, oil, and silicones coating the hair strands.
+To start your CGM journey, you’ll need to clean your hair with a clarifying shampoo to rid of product buildup, dirt, oil, and silicones coating the hair strands.

 You are encouraged to use a clarifying shampoo that contains sulfates but has no silicones for your final wash.

 Here are some great drugstore examples of sulfate-containing, silicone-free shampoos that are all less than $5: